Quantumness certification via non-demolition measurements: Quantum non-demolition measurement

 Following the results in Eqs.~\eqref{eq:ND_distribution}, \eqref{eq:Pcl_2meas} and \eqref{eq:Pq_2meas}, the quasi-probability density function of work reads as

 where here $\Delta_{j,i,l} = \epsilon_j(\Time) - (\epsilon_i(0)+\epsilon_l(0))/2$.

-The average work can be calculated from the derivative of the corresponding quasi-characteristic function with respect to $\lambda$, as shown above, or directly from the distribution \eqref{eq:QNDM_work_distribution}.
-It turns out to be equal to the expected average in Eq.~\eqref{eq:W_interference}, which is not recovered by the TPM scheme whenever the initial density operator $\hat{\rho}^0$ is not diagonal along the eigenbasis of $\hat{H}(0)$~\cite{Perarnau-Llobet2017No-Go,LostaglioKirkwood2022}.
+The average work can be calculated from the derivative of the corresponding quasi-characteristic function with respect to $\lambda$, or directly from the distribution \eqref{eq:QNDM_work_distribution}.
+It turns out it is equal to the expected average in Eq.~\eqref{eq:W_interference}, which is not recovered by the TPM scheme whenever the initial density operator $\hat{\rho}^0$ is {\it not diagonal} along the eigenbasis of $\hat{H}(0)$~\cite{Perarnau-Llobet2017No-Go,LostaglioKirkwood2022}.
 Importantly, we have observed that every time the TPM protocol fails to reproduce the unperturbed value $\Trace[\hat{W}\hat{\rho}^0]$ for the average work $\work$, then the QNDM quasi-probability density function of the work exhibits at least a negative region.
-The reason for this behaviour has a broader explanation that we can identify in the violation of macrorealism, as we will discuss in the following.
 Specifically, for a work distribution, these negative regions are associated with non-classical energy exchanges.
 For example, consider a two-level system with bare Hamiltonian $\hat{H}=(\hbar\omega/2)\hat{\sigma}_z$, where $\hat{\sigma}_z$ is the Pauli matrix along the $z$-axis.
 The system is driven by a cyclic transformation.
 This means that the energy spectrum is the same at the beginning and at the end of the system time evolution, i.e., the energies $\epsilon_j(\Time)$ and $\epsilon_j(0)$ ($j=1,2$) take the same values $\pm \hbar\omega/2$.
 The TPM scheme --- providing the classical contribution to $\Prob_{\rm QNDM}(W)$ --- allows only for energy exchanges equal to $0$ and $\pm\hbar\omega$.
 On the contrary, due to the presence of quantum coherence in the initial density operators $\hat{\rho}^0$, the work distribution develops quantum contributions, and the support of $\Prob_{\rm QNDM}(W)$ comprises the work realizations $\pm \hbar\omega/2$, $0$, and $\pm \hbar\omega$.
 The `fractional' energy exchanges $\pm \hbar\omega/2$ are not allowed by any classical and statistical interpretation, and cannot be recovered by the TPM scheme.